 After all, it is that rare example where a larger case serves a certain purpose.
-Featuring a painstakingly crafted tourbillon carriage with mirror-polished bridge and tiny blued screws, as well as sporting an extremely refined decor of its face, the finely crafted dial of the timepiece demands a greater dial opening for us to fully appreciate its beauty.
+Featuring a painstakingly crafted tourbillon carriage with mirror-polished bridge and tiny blued screws, as well as sporting an extremely refined decor of its face, the finely crafted dial demands a greater dial opening for us to fully appreciate its beauty.

-Crafted totally in-house and sporting a tourbillon escapement, which is clearly visible at 6 o’clock, this Jaeger-LeCoultre Master Lady Tourbillon Feathers still doesn’t look overly complicated.
-Well, it is quite a complex mechanism, but it was designed to look as understated as possible in order not to rival the beauty of the timekeeper.
+Crafted in-house and sporting a tourbillon escapement, which is clearly visible at 6 o’clock, this Master Lady Tourbillon Feathers still doesn’t look overly complicated.
+Well, it is a complex mechanism, but it was designed to look as understated as possible in order not to rival the beauty of the timekeeper.

 Unlike many other watches that are designed for men who are constantly obsessed with bridges and levers and planetary gears, this one features a tourbillon carriage that doesn’t intimidate you with its technical sophistication, but rather entertains with its dozens of diamonds set in the sub-dial rim, blued screws and meticulously crafted parts.